-Packable Down has been around for a few years now and I purchased a budget friendly packable down jacket specifically for the purposes of travel.
+Packable down jackets have been around for a few years now and I’ve owned quite a few budget-friendly down packable travel jackets specifically for the purposes of colder weather adventures.

-But not all was as I thought it would be.
+But packable down jackets are not all as I thought it would be.

 My issue with packable down – those darn feathers

-The Omni-Heat Jacket has Omni-Heat Fabric on the inside.
-I wrote about this technology in detail in my review of the Omni-Heat Heavyweight ½ Zip Base Layer.
-To summarise, there are these little silver dots all over the fabric lining inside the jacket that reflects your body heat right back at you to keep you warmer.
+The Omni-Heat Columbia Jacket has Omni-Heat Thermal Reflective Fabric on the inside.
+I wrote another Columbia omni heat review for the Omni-Heat Heavyweight ½ Zip Base Layer.
+To summarise, the omni-heat reflective lining consists of these little silver dots all over the inside the jacket that reflects your body heat right back at you to keep you warmer.

-I wore this jacket on the plane this past week when travelling from cold, snowy Toronto, Canada to what I thought was going to be hot, sunny Orlando, Florida.
+I wore my Columbia omniheat jacket on the plane when travelling from cold, snowy Toronto, Canada to what I thought was going to be hot, sunny Orlando, Florida.
 Little did I know (Calculated Traveller weather fail) that a cold snap was passing through town, and it was going to be freezing at Disney World’s the Animal Kingdom!
 But luckily I had my jacket with me, and I was toasty warm.

 - Longer in the back